The microservice reports the startup time by measuring the time between the main

 $ java -Xshareclasses -Xshareclasses:name=sum -Xshareclasses:cacheDir=_cache -jar build/libs/openj9-howto-all.jar

-On my machine the first run takes 1098ms, which is way more than 639ms!
+On my machine the first run takes 457ms, which is "much" more than 311ms!

-However the next runs are all near 300ms, with a best score of 293ms which is very good for a JVM application start time.
+However, the next runs are all near 130ms, with the best score of 112ms which is very good for a JVM application start time.